-Maternity grant: Maternity package or a cash benefit of FUR 170 Maternity allowance will continue to be paid after the child is born.
-Child benefit will be paid from the month following the birth of the child.
-Maternity leave is 105 working days.
+- > Maternity allowance will continue to be paid after the child is born. - > Child benefit will be paid from the month following the birth of the child. - > Maternity leave is 105 working days. - > The mother or the father can take parental leave for 158 working days after the maternity leave. - > The father is entitled to receive a paternity allowance for 54 working days during paternity leave.

-leave.

-leave.
+The rest of the paternity allowance can be paid after the maternity allowance and parental allowance periods. maternity allowance.

+- > The mother and the father can take parental leave in turns, for a maximum of two periods of 12 or more days. - > A parent is entitled to take unpaid leave and stay at home with a child until the child is three years old, without losing his or her job.

 Finland emoji #babyinabox.
-Finland was the first country in the world to have its own national emoiis. toolbox finland fi

-The mother or the father can take parental leave for 158 working days after the maternity The father is entitled to receive a paternity allowance for 54 working days during paternity > The father can take paternity leave for 1 to 18 working days while the mother is still receiving a maternity allowance.
-The rest of the paternity allowance can be paid after the maternity allowance and parental allowance periods.
-The mother and the father can take parental leave in turns, for a maximum of two periods of 12 or more days.
-A parent is entitled to take unpaid leave and stay at home with a child until the child is three years old, without losing his or her job. a maternity package contains clothes and care supplies the amount of the maternity or parental allowance is based on taxable income. the child benefit is determined based on the number of children.
+Finland was the first country in the world to have its own national emojis. toolbox.finland.fi a maternity package contains clothes and care supplies the amount of the maternity or parental allowance is based on taxable income. the child benefit is determined based on the number of children.
 The minimum amount for one child is EUR 94 per month.
-More info: www.kela.fi
+More info: www.kela.fi 10 Family stories